 Electronics Technology 267 4 Cr.
 Microprocessors (3 Lec., 3 Lab.)
 Prerequisite: Electronics Technology 192.
 Recent advances in digital electronics have opened new opportunities for the widespread use of microcomputers.
-This course is an up-to-date study of microcomputer architecture, software, interfacing, microprocessors and microcomputer systems with practical microcomputers.
+This course is an up-to-date study of microcomputer architecture, software, interfacing, microprocessors and microcomputer systems with practical applications using in-house microcomputers.
 Laboratory fee required.